-Join Chris Mattia for an in-depth discussion in this video Subscribing to student feeds, part of WordPress in the Classroom.
+Join Chris Mattia for an in-depth discussion in this video Subscribing to student feeds, part of WordPress for Education.

 - In the last movie, we saw how to use Google Forms in order to capture a bunch of information from our students about their sites.
 Now we'll leverage that information by copying the feed addresses that we checked and verified and then we'll go into the back end of our site.
 Go to the Syndicated Sites section and we'll come over here to the right hand side and click on the link for Add Multiple.
 Then we'll simply paste in the URLs that we just copied.
 Now notice, we have one URL per line and the URLs need to be the exact URL for the RSS feed.